 VS Code Extension

-The Beacon VS Code extension (pkg/vscode/) pairs the Rust language server with the VS Code UI.
+The Beacon VS Code extension (pkg/vscode/) pairs the Rust language server with the VSCode UI.
 It activates automatically for Python files and forwards editor requests to the Beacon LSP binary.

 Feature Highlights